WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 No feast of the Lord was celebrated forty days after the resurrection, the day when Christ was caught up to be with the Father.
 But ten days after that the feast of Pentecost was fulfilled as Christ sent down the Holy Spirit from Heaven.

-One of the major problems of today’s Christian thinking is the ignorance of the nature of the resurrection—what is required if we are to be raised into incorruptible life when the Lord appears.
+One of the major problems of today’s Christian thinking is the ignorance of the nature of the resurrection — what is required if we are to be raised into incorruptible life when the Lord appears.
 The emphasis and reemphasis on the catching up has so confused the believers they have little or no understanding of the resurrection, supposing that somehow the catching up and the resurrection are the same thing.
 This is a gross error having profoundly destructive consequences.

 Yet these three passages contain information that is absolutely critical to our destiny.
 This ignorance stems from the fact that we are preaching sermons to members of the Christian religion instead of teaching disciples.

-Satan understands well the significance of the first resurrection and of the coming of Christ with His saints to take charge of the nations of the earth.
-By focusing the attention of the believers on being caught up into the air (in their business suits and party dresses) Satan hopes to keep them silly and immature so they will give no thought to returning with Christ to destroy Satan’s kingdom.
+Satan knows well the significance of the first resurrection and of the coming of Christ with His saints to take charge of the nations of the earth.
+By focusing the attention of the believers on being caught up into the air (in their business suits and party dresses), Satan hopes to keep them silly and immature so they will give no thought to returning with Christ to destroy Satan’s kingdom.
 This is what Satan is after with his grace, grace, grace, rapture, rapture, rapture emphasis.

 How would you like to go through the New Testament and find the passage that says the believers will disappear and be caught up to Heaven to avoid Antichrist and the great tribulation?
 You will look in vain.
 There is no such passage, no not one.

-But what about First Thessalonians, Chapter Four?
+But what about First Thessalonians chapter four?
 This so-called “rapture” passage has nothing to do with the believers disappearing or being caught up to Heaven to live in a mansion.
 Rather it is a message of comfort and hope addressed to those whose loved ones have passed away.
 It is the premier funeral passage of the Scriptures.

 The big gun is the fifteenth chapter of First Corinthians, the “resurrection chapter.”
 This chapter does not mention the catching up because the catching up is not part of the resurrection.